SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

   <summary> id vs. ID </summary>
 	<br>
   <p>
    Use "ID," capitalized, as the abbreviation for "identification."
-"Id," or "id," has a different meaning in English. "id" is only appropriate when you are documenting code, as shown in the second example.<br>
+"Id," or "id," has a <a href="https://en.wikipedia.org/wiki/Id,_ego_and_super-ego" target="_blank">different meaning</a> in English. "id" is only appropriate when you are documenting code, as shown in the second example.<br>

    <strong>Examples</strong>
    <ul>